 The data collection standards presented in the framework are intended for use by all government departments, agencies or service providers who have the capacity to collect information in the context of family violence.

 Figure 1 provides a broad overview of the services that have responsibility for responding to victim survivors or perpetrators of family violence and indicates the types of services the data collection framework is relevant to.
 This figure uses the four-tier classification originally developed by the Domestic Violence Resource Centre.
-The RCFV noted that these tiers provide a good starting point for thinking about workforce competencies, and they have been utilised within and the Responding to Family Violence Capability Framework.
+The RCFV noted that these tiers provide a good starting point for thinking about workforce competencies, and they have been utilised within Building from Strength: 10-year industry plan for family violence prevention and response (Building from Strength) and the Responding to Family Violence Capability Framework.

 Tier 1: Specialist family violence and sexual assault practitioners